Trusted by over half a million customers

 Employers liability insurance for builders

-If you have staff, employers' liability insurance is a legal requirement.
-It protects you from financial losses resulting from employee claims for injuries or illnesses sustained during work, covering compensation, damages, and legal costs.
+If you have staff, employers' liability insurance is a compulsory legal requirement.
+It protects you from financial losses resulting from allegations of negligence against you, from employee claims for injuries or illnesses sustained during work.
+Employers liability insurance covers legal defence costs and pays compensation if you are at fault.

 Builders’ employers liability insurance to cover contractors